tamarin-prover/tamarin-prover/src/004_cryptographic-messages.md

     equations: lhs1 = rhs1, ..., lhsn = rhsn

+Both `lhs` and `rhs` can contain variables, but all variables on the right hand side must also appear on the left hand side.
+The symbolic proof search used by Tamarin supports a certain class of user-defined equations, namely *convergent* equational theories that have the *finite variant property* [@Comon-LundhD05].
+Note that Tamarin does *not* check whether the given equations belong to this class, so writing equations outside this class can cause non-termination or incorrect results *without any warning*.

-Both `lhs` and `rhs` can contain variables.
-The symbolic proof search used by Tamarin only supports a restricted class of user-defined equations.
-Concretely, the right-hand-side must be either a ground term (i.e., it does not contain any variables) or a proper subterm of the left-hand-side.
-Note that the equations modeled by the built-in message theories `diffie-hellman`, `bilinear-pairing`, and `multiset` do not belong to this restricted class since they include for example associativity and commutativity.
+Also note that Tamarin's reasoning is particularly efficient when considering only subterm-convergent equations, i.e., if the right-hand-side is either a ground term (i.e., it does not contain any variables) or a proper subterm of the left-hand-side.
+These equations are thus preferred if they are sufficient to model the required properties.
+However, for example the equations modeled by the built-in message theories `diffie-hellman`, `bilinear-pairing`, and `multiset` do not belong to this restricted class since they include for example associativity and commutativity.
 All other built-in message theories can be equivalently defined by using `functions: ...` and `equations: ...` and we will see some examples of allowed equations in the next